tquintal/tquintal/README.md

-# Hi there, I'm Tomás! 👋
+## Hi there, I'm Tomás! 👋

 I'm a front-end developer dedicated to turning designs into functional and optimized solutions.
 With expertise in ReactJS, TypeScript, and NextJS, I've been involved in various team projects, highlighting one where I worked full-stack, from conception to implementation, using the T3 Stack technologies.

 ## Experience and Skills

-- 💻 Technologies: TypeScript, ReactJS, NextJS, TailwindCSS, tRPC, Prisma, SQL, Git, JavaScript, HTML5, CSS3, Adobe Suite, C#
+- 💻 Technologies: JavaScript/TypeScript, ReactJS, NextJS, TailwindCSS, tRPC, Prisma, SQL, Git, HTML5, CSS3, Adobe Suite, C#
-- 🌐 Recently, I've been engaged in 4 projects, including 2 international ones.
+- 🌐 Recently, I've been engaged in 5 projects, including 2 international ones.
 I particularly emphasize one project where I had a full-stack contribution.

 ## Future Goals